 Explaining drug addiction to a child can be hard.
 The conversation depends on the age of the child and the maturity level.

 - You have to time the conversation.
 It would be best to wait until you know that you are leaving for drug treatment.
-If you time the conversation well it won’t make the child feel as if there’s this looming day where you’re leaving.
+If you time the conversation well, it won’t make the child feel as if there’s this looming day where you’re leaving.
 It’s also best to have this conversation when there is a calm atmosphere.
-You don’t want to try to have a conversation of this depth while a child is watching tv or in the middle of a chaotic situation.
+You don’t want to try to tell your children you’re going to drug rehab while they are watching tv or in the middle of a chaotic situation.

-- If your child is older – Teenagers are aware of what is going on, as far as dysfunction, strange behaviors and chaos that is associated with addiction, you can explain it a little more in-depth to them.
-Be cautious of the language that you use when talking to your teenager about addiction.
+- What if your child is older?
+Teenagers are aware of what is going on, as far as dysfunction, strange behaviors and chaos that is associated with addiction, you can explain it a little more in-depth to them.
+Be cautious of the language that you use when you tell your children you’re going to drug rehab.
 Children often know far more than you would assume.
-As always, keep the conversation as open and honest as possible without going into the nitty-gritty of drug use.
+As always, keep the conversation as open and honest as possible without going into the nitty-gritty of drug use

-- Adult Children: Your adult children already know about addiction.
-Having the conversation about addiction with them is harder and easier.
+- How do you tell adult children?
+Your adult children already know about addiction.
+Having a conversation about addiction with them is both harder and easier.
 Once your children have grown up, it is easier to talk to them about adult topics, but it’s not easy to tell someone you raised that you are struggling with drug addiction.
 You never want to disappoint your children or hurt them.
 They may not want to talk to you or be involved in your treatment as they understand what addiction is and have seen what it has done to you.
 Entering rehab and taking the first steps towards your recovery gives you the chance to mend these relationships with your adult children.

 Children are much less naïve than we would like to think.
-The impact that our addiction has on them no matter how far removed they are from it, the impact is still there.
+The impact that our addiction has on them is real, no matter how far removed they are from it.
 When we begin to seek treatment and give recovery an honest chance, it allows us to show children the other side of addiction.
-If the children are very young, there is a chance that they will never remember a time when you were drunk or high.
+If you tell your children you’re going to drug rehab when they’re very young, there is a chance they will never remember a time when you were drunk or high

-You must establish the needs of your children, what will make them feel safe, was there anything that happened during your active use that could have harmed them?
+You must establish the needs of your children: what will make them feel safe, was there anything that happened during your active use that could have harmed them?
 The impact on the families of addicts is more than surface level.
-If it’s available, some counselors can help children move past these traumatic experiences or learn how to cope in healthy ways.
+If it’s available, counseling can help children move past these traumatic experiences or learn how to cope in healthy ways.
 It’s essential that you also seek help for yourself past an in-patient drug rehab.
 Continuing care for yourself gives you the ability to continue to care for your children.
-Just as children have to adjust to life with you being sober, you also have to adjust to being in recovery.
+Just as children have to adjust to life with you being sober, you also have to adjust to being in recovery